cloudmesh/useful-introduction_to_cloud-2015/_sources/cloudmesh/setup/nosetests.txt

 ----------------------------
 For API, shell, and cm, the nosetests checks activation, list, refresh, start , stop and other features of vm instances.
-With these tests, we can assure that Cloudmesh users can use and launch vm instances on any interfaces including web gui.
+With these tests, we can assure that Cloudmesh users can start or stop vm instances on any interfaces including web gui.
 The nosetest for the installation does perform actual process of the installation so all the required packages and files will be re-installed and re-configured.

 Installation
 ------------------

+.. warning:: your $HOME/.cloudmesh and packages will be re-installed.

 Try to run the following command::